What is a Master Composter?

-Do we have a Master Composter program in the Albuquerque area?
+Do we have a Master Composter Volunteer Training program in the Albuquerque area?

 What is the current status of the Albuquerque area program?

-In May 2010, 29 people completed Master Composter training.
-We held similar trainings in Spring 2011, Spring 2012, Spring 2013, Spring 2014, and Fall 2015.
+In May 2010, 29 people completed Master Composter Volunteer Training.
+We have held similar trainings almost every year since then.
 Participants in the trainings are now teaching composting in schools, organizations, and at special events in the middle Rio Grande region.
 In October, 2010, we formed an association to provide a structure for the support and maintenance of the Master Composter education program and its graduates.
 In October, 2011, we were granted 501(c)(3) nonprofit status by the IRS.
 Here is a list of classes and other activities we have offered to the public over the years.

 See Classes and Other Activities for the Public for upcoming classes that are open to the public.
 If you'd like to schedule a class for your organization, see Contact Information.
 If you'd like to support us with a financial contribution, please see Donations.